Guest Stars: Sarah Silverman as herself, Jackie Mason as Rabbi Krustofsky, and Jeff Ross as himself

 - Big Eater: Homer of course.
 However its Played for Drama for Lisa as she is concerned for her fathers health, along with his general near death prone nature.
 Homer on the other hand really doesn't care and uses the argument that he could die any number of ways at any time to justify being as reckless and gluttonous as he wants.

-- Broken Aesop: The lesson Homer is trying to give Lisa is about how you should live each die like its your last and live it to the fullest.
+- Broken Aesop: The lesson Homer is trying to give Lisa is about how you should live each day like it's your last and live it to the fullest.
 However it's obvious that Homer is taking this old lesson as an excuse to not care about his health, actions or his families future once he is gone.

 - The Cameo: Sideshow Bob shows up at the funeral reception.
 Even finally meeting his replacement Sideshow Mel.